 One way Walk-in Tub models will differ is in the direction the door swings.
 Some models have a door that swings inwards into the tub and others have a door that swings outwards into the bathroom.
 The pros and cons of both types can be found below.

 Walk-in Tub With Inward Swinging Door:

 - Door opens into the interior of the tub, making it more practical for use in small bathrooms.

 - It can be difficult to awkwardly maneuver around an inward-opening door in order to open and close it when standing inside the tub.

 Walk-in Tub With Outward Swinging Door:

 - In small bathrooms, an outward-swinging door may be blocked from opening fully by a nearby vanity, toilet or other fixture.

 - The door seal on an outward-swinging door may not last as long as the door seal on a tub with an inward-swinging door and may need to be replaced periodically.

 Walk-in Tub: Material

 A Walk-in tub’s outermost shell can be made from different materials.
-Most are made from fiberglass, acrylic, or a combination of the two.
+Most walk-in tubs are made from fiberglass, acrylic, or a combination of the two.
 The pros and cons of fiberglass and acrylic are described below.